richmondu/libfaceid/README.md

 - Should support dynamic enrollment of faces.
 Tied up with the maximum number of users the existing system supports.
 - Should ask user to move/rotate face (in a circular motion) in order to capture different angles of the face.
 This gives the system enough flexbility to recognize you at different face angles.
 - IPhone X Face ID face enrollment is done twice for some reason.
 It is possible that the first scan is for liveness detection only.
 - How many images should be captured?
+We can store as much image as possible for better accuracy but memory footprint is the limiting factor.
 Estimate based on size of 1 picture and the maximum number of users.
 - For security purposes and memory related efficiency, images used during enrollment should not be saved.
-Only the mathematical representations of the face should be used.
+Only the mathematical representations (128-dimensional vector) of the face should be used.

 #### Face Capture